Freedom Party of Ontario: Since 2002 under leadership of Paul McKeever

-As of 2025, McKeever (born 1966) has been the party's leader since 2002.
+As of 2025, McKeever (born 1966) is the Freedom Party's leader; he has been in this position since 2002.

 Under McKeever's leadership, the Freedom Party of Ontario nominated 24 candidates in the 2003 provincial election and 15 candidates in the 2007 provincial election.
 56 Freedom Party candidates contested the 2011 provincial election and 42 Freedom Party candidates contested the 2014 provincial election.

 The FPO promoted an electoral platform entitled "The Right Direction" for the 2003 election, arguing that with the PCs turning away from Mike Harris's Common Sense Revolution, the FPO was the only remaining party with "common sense".

 On October 4, 2005, the FPO released its 2007 election platform.
 It focused on competition in health care and education, repealing price controls on electricity, the replacement of property taxes with consumption taxes, and the elimination of the provincial income tax.

 The party failed to win any seats in the 2022 Ontario general election.